Chasing Liberty: Plot

 In Venice, after checking in with agents Weiss and Morales—who are now growing closer romantically—Ben joins Anna and McGruff and together they explore the city.
 McGruff disappears with Anna's wallet, she is recognized by tourists and she and Ben flee.

-With no money, they tell a kind-hearted gondolier, Eugenio, that they recently married against her parents' wishes.
+With no money, they tell kind-hearted gondolier Eugenio that they recently eloped against her parents' wishes.
 During the free gondola ride, Ben kisses Anna to hide her from their pursuers.
-When he learns the "newlyweds" have no place to stay, Eugenio invites them to his house, where they are welcomed by his mother, Maria.
+When he learns the "newlyweds" have no place to stay, Eugenio invites them to his house, where they are welcomed by his mother Maria.
 That night, thinking their kiss was heartfelt, Anna offers herself to Ben, but he rejects her advances.

-The next day, Eugenio drives them to the Austrian border, as Weiss and Morales show up at Maria's house and are told that Anna and Ben are married, which is then reported to Anna's parents, causing confusion.
+The next day, Eugenio drives them to the Austrian border, as Weiss and Morales show up at Maria's and are told that Anna and Ben are newlyweds, which is then reported to Anna's parents, causing confusion.
 Upset at Ben's rejection, Anna hitchhikes a ride in a truck, leaving him to chase her through the Austrian countryside.
-Anna comes to a bridge, where she meets the Jumping Germans, a bungee jumping group.
-Ben arrives just as she is being strapped into the harness, and insists on jumping with her.
+She comes to a bridge, where she meets the Jumping Germans, a bungee jumping group.
+Ben arrives just as Anna is being strapped into the harness and insists on jumping with her.

-Later that evening at the Jumping Germans' camp, one of the Germans invites Anna to share his tent for the night.
+Later that evening at the Jumping Germans' camp, one of them invites Anna to share his tent for the night.
 She refuses and flirts with Ben, who rejects her advances again.
-Upset, she declares that she will share the German's tent after all; Ben finally admits his feelings for Anna and they spend the night together.
-At the Love Parade, as Ben explains his actions on the phone to his fellow agents, Anna discovers his identity.
+Upset, she declares that she will go to the German's tent after all; Ben finally admits his feelings for Anna, and they spend the night together.

+At the Love Parade, as Ben explains his actions on the phone to his fellow agents, Anna overhears his identity.
 Enraged at the apparent betrayal, she runs off, only to be harassed by a group of men who recognize her.
 Ben rescues her, and Anna and her family return to the United States.

 While preparing for college, Anna tells her mother her heart is "a little bit broken."
 At college, with Weiss and Morales (who plan to marry) still protecting her, she sees a Six Million Dollar Man sticker, reminding her of her European adventure.

 During Christmas break Anna's father tells her Ben resigned from the Secret Service and is working as a photographer in London.
-During an exchange program to Oxford University she visits him at the opera, where they kiss, reconcile, and escape on his motorbike.
+So, on an exchange program with Oxford University Anna visits him at the opera, where they kiss, reconcile, and escape on his motorbike.